GEOLYTIX/xyz/readme.md

 ```javascript
 "table": <table name>
 ```
-`"arrayZoom"` is an object that groups tables assigned to respective zoom levels.
-This was designed for hierarchy datasets which are subject to geographic generalization.
+`"arrayZoom"` is an object that groups related tables assigned to respective zoom levels.
+This was designed for hierarchical datasets which are subject to geographic generalization.

 ```javascript
 "arrayZoom": {